 Single rooms are available for a supplement

 Spend an unforgettable day in Niagara Falls.
-Take in the stunning views on an optional 10-minute helicopter ride, and perhaps join us for lunch with a view at The Sheraton on the Falls Penthouse Fallsview Dining Room.
-Later, explore the attractions of Clifton Hill or stroll up to the Fallsview area with its impressive casino.
+Take in the stunning views on an optional 10-minute helicopter ride, board the Hornblower Niagara cruise (payable locally) for a spray-soaked passage close to the foot of the torrent, and perhaps join us for lunch with a view at the Sheraton on the Falls Penthouse Fallsview Dining Room.
+Later, explore the attractions of Clifton Hill or stroll up to the Fallsview area, with its impressive casino.

-This morning travel the short distance to Toronto, on the shores of Lake Ontario.
+This morning travel the short distance to Toronto, on the shores of Lake Ontario, via the exquisite town of Niagara-on-the-Lake, one of Canada's oldest settlements and home to the renowned Shaw Festival Theatre.
 In the afternoon, join our optional guided tour for an insight into Canada's largest city.
 Highlights of the tour include Chinatown, Victorian Cabbagetown and stylish Yorkville.

 This evening, step outside to explore, or remain in the climate-controlled comfort of the city's 11-kilometre PATH interconnected shopping and entertainment system.